-Roasted Cranberries with Maple Syrup - this oven-roasted cranberry sauce is infused with orange and warm spices and is sweetened with maple syrup.
+Roasted Cranberries with Maple Syrup is an oven-roasted sauce infused with orange and warm spices and sweetened with maple syrup.
 This sauce pairs perfectly with holiday turkey or ham and is also a wonderful spread for sandwiches or toast.

 Cranberries are synonymous with the holidays.
 From their seasonal flavor to their bright crimson color, these festive berries should have a place on your holiday table.